-Table 31 outlines the Social Housing and Mixed-Market affordable housing projects that will be enabled by the Mayoral Priority Programme on Land Release.
-The respective projects are at various stages within the development life cycle and aim to create approximately 23 765 affordable housing opportunities with the short to medium term.
+Table 30 outlines the social housing and mixed-market affordable housing projects enabled through the Mayoral Priority Programme on Land Release (section 4.1.1.2).
+The respective projects are at various stages within the development lifecycle and aim to create approximately 7 846 affordable housing opportunities within the short to medium term.
+The implementation timeframes on planned developments are dependent on SHRA grant funding availability.